leeeeeroyj/splat-pp/README.md

 ./setup-nsgadget.sh
 ```

-The script is safe to run multiple times — it skips steps that are already complete.
+The script is safe to run multiple times.
+It skips steps that are already complete.

 > **Note:** After the script runs for the first time, log out and back in (or reboot) for the udev rules to take effect before flashing.